VirtusLab/tetrisly-react/README.md

 - [React 18](https://react.dev/)
 - [xstyled](https://xstyled.dev/)

+We've desided to use `xstyled` for styling our components.
+If you are interested in our reasoning, check out our article on this topic: [Style Wars: Tailwind vs. CSS-in-JS in Design Systems Implementation](https://medium.com/tetrisly/style-wars-tailwind-vs-css-in-js-in-design-systems-implementation-de6015ee2695)

 ## Installation

 Install my-project with npm (you can do the same with yarn, pnpm or any other package manager)